- Code ENVS3008

 - Course subject Environmental Science

 Fire is pivotal to the functioning of Australian ecosystems.
 This course explores a range of important themes concerning bushfires in Australian and international environments.
 The inter-dependent relationship between fire regimes and biota is explored using evidence from experiments and simulation modelling.
 An exploration of the sensitivity of fire regimes to natural and human factors then provides a context for exploring the likely effects of climate change and other aspects of global change on future bushfire dynamics.
-Similarly, it provides context for understanding the role of bushfire management, including prescribed burning, in modifying fire regimes.
+Similarly, it provides context for understanding the role of bushfire management, including cultural and prescribed burning, in modifying fire regimes.
 These themes are brought together in an analysis of managing likelihood of adverse outcomes from bushfires, including legal and other societal implications.
-Key components of the course are insights into ongoing research being undertaken in the Fenner School, the ANU College of Law, the University of Canberra, land management agencies, the Bushfire and Natural Hazards CRC, CSIRO, and an international network of landscape fire modellers.

 Upon successful completion, students will have the knowledge and skills to: